gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 ### High-Current Routing
 - All >2 A paths use wide copper pours with stitching vias if possible to distribute the current
 - All high current paths are kept as far away as possible from sensitive analog traces
-- Relay coil and Flyback traces are kept as short as possible and fanned out to prevent noise from adjacent traces

 ### Analog Integrity
 - All analog traces are on top layer with a GND plane below them
 - Analog traces are kept as short as possible
 - Important analog signals are buffered and have a decoupling capacitor close to it
-- Quasi-Kelvin sense (Seperate PWR and SIG traces but shared GND) is used for current and voltage measurement
+- Quasi-Kelvin sense (Separate PWR and SIG traces but shared GND) is used for current and voltage measurement

 ### Noise and Protection
 - Relay drive and switching currents are physically separated from the analog front-end
 - External flyback diodes placed adjacent to each relay
+- Relay coil and Flyback traces are kept as short as possible and fanned out to prevent noise from adjacent traces
 - Decoupling capacitors placed close to each IC supply pin
 - Reverse polarity protection for each channel using P-channel MOSFETs
-- V_Cell traces are connected straight to cell holder for qausi-kelvin sense and current limiting resistor on each trace to protect the MUX in case of reverse polarity.
+- V_Cell traces are connected straight to cell holder for Qausi-kelvin sense and current limiting resistor on each trace to protect the MUX in case of reverse polarity.
 - NTC on Load MOSFET's heatsink for active over temperature protection
 - 30 ms Soft start for BUCK IC to prevent overshoot and inrush current